MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Get-MgUserChatLastMessagePreview.md

 Preview of the last message sent in the chat.
 Null if no messages have been sent in the chat.
 Currently, only the list chats operation supports this property.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaUserChatLastMessagePreview](/powershell/module/Microsoft.Graph.Beta.Teams/Get-MgBetaUserChatLastMessagePreview?view=graph-powershell-beta)

 ## SYNTAX